Azure/modern-web-app-pattern-java/README.md

 ## Introduction

-This repository contains a collection of patterns and best practices for building modern Java web applications.
+This repository provides a "real-world" application that implements the best practices and design patterns discussed in [Modern Web App pattern for Java](https://aka.ms/eap/mwa/java/doc).
 The patterns are designed to be used with the [Spring Framework](https://spring.io/) and [Azure](https://azure.microsoft.com/), but can be adapted to other frameworks and cloud providers.

 This project has [a companion article in the Azure Architecture Center](https://aka.ms/eap/mwa/java/doc) that describes design patterns and best practices.
 Here's an outline of the contents in this readme: